MicrosoftDocs/Viva/Viva/insights/Use/myteam.md

 ## Your habits

 As a manager, you often have a hectic schedule, which makes it tough to stay in close contact with each team member.
-Viva Insights brings together all the information you need to stay caught up and respond quickly to important requests.
+Viva Insights brings together all the information you need to stay caught up and respond quickly to important requests, such as the following.

-As a manager, you can use Viva Insights to do the following:

 * Act on tasks you promised to get done or that team members asked you to complete
 * Review important emails and documents from team members that you haven’t read yet